jupyter/security/nf-security-committee.md

    NumFOCUS affiliated and sponsored projects.

-2. The security committee should consist of at least 3 members with a 2 years term renewable at maximum once, unless approved by the NumFOCUS board.
+2. The security committee should consist of at least 3 members with a 2 years term renewable at maximum once, more than two terms can be approved by the NumFOCUS board.

 3. General Members
     1. Responsibilities: